SuhaniAS/Cat-Vs-Dog-Classification-using-CNN/README.md

 ##### I have used Droupout and Batch Normalization to reduce overfitting. please go through the belove link.
 https://github.com/SuhaniAS/Cat-Vs-Dog-Classification-using-CNN/blob/main/Cat_vs_Dog_Classification_using_CNN(1).ipynb

-### The complete working is shown in the link provided below.
+### The complete coding is shown in the link provided below.